Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Different Types of Thoughts, Same Type of Treatment

-Your intrusive thoughts may show up in just one form or in a mishmash of forms.
-Either way, you can get relief!
-Exposure and response prevention (ERP), a type of cognitive behavioral therapy (CBT) is considered the gold standard of treatment when it comes to OCD.
+Your intrusive thoughts may show up in just one form or in a mishmash of various different forms.
+Either way, you can achieve relief!
+It just requires the right approach.
+Exposure and response prevention (ERP), a unique, behavioral type of therapy, is considered the gold standard of treatment when it comes to OCD.

 A therapist trained to use ERP for OCD, such as all the therapists at NOCD, will review your intrusive thoughts with you to better learn how they show up for you, then tweak the tools and interventions so that they fit the way you think.